 Five Use Scenarios

-Moving on from how these bags work for walking vs. biking, the next question you should ask yourself is what you plan on putting in your bag.
-Below, we outline a few different ways we liked to use these bags and our recommendations on things to consider for each use.
-We also point out which bags stand out above the rest for certain applications thanks to their unique features.The Mobile Desk
+The next question you should ask yourself is what you plan to put in your bag.
+Below, we outline different ways we use these bags and recommendations to consider for each use.
+We also point out which models stand out above the rest for certain applications, thanks to their unique features.

 The Bike Commuter

 The other important aspect of messenger bags designed for biking is the fit against your back.
 Visualize someone hunched over while riding a bike and notice how their back is somewhat curved.
 Now picture strapping a flat piece of plywood to their back.
-One of two things happens, either the person's back straightens or the board rests against the person's shoulder blades and one or two unfortunate vertebrae.
+One of two things happens, either the person's back straightens, or the board rests against the person's shoulder blades and one or two unfortunate vertebrae.
 Either scenario will be quite uncomfortable for our imaginary commuter.
-Replace the board with a laptop and the straps with a messenger bag and you can see why some models aren't that comfortable for biking.
+Replace the board with a laptop, and you can see why some models aren't that comfortable for biking.
 Good choices for biking have flexible back panels that contour to a rider's back, or they have substantial padding (for the sake of protecting your laptop and your back).
-If you don't carry rigid objects like laptops, this won't be an issue for you.The Traveler
+If you don't carry rigid objects like books or a computer, this will be less of an issue for you.

-Head to any airport and you'll see folks with messenger bags as their "personal item."
-If you plan on traveling with your bag, focus on durability, style, good organization, and laptop/tablet protection.
-For more security, stabilizing straps make a bag more difficult to steal and minimal external pockets help reduce pick-pocket opportunities.
+Head to any airport, and you'll see folks with messenger bags as their "personal item."
+If you plan on traveling with your bag, focus on durability, good organization, and laptop/tablet protection.
+For more security, stabilizing straps make a bag more difficult to steal, and minimal external pockets help reduce pick-pocket opportunities.
 Flaps that are difficult to open are nice too.
 Some bags we tested have secret pockets for keeping money or a passport safe.
 The Tom Bihn Daylight Briefcase is compact and convenient for airport travel.
 If you opt for the integrated cache to protect your tablet or Chromebook, you get excellent laptop protection in a TSA friendly compartment.
 This reduces the hassle of removing your laptop for security, as well as the chances of you dropping your laptop or forgetting it at security checkpoints.